 In all other confluences, the river Alaknanda gets to keep Her name after the confluence.
 The names Dhauli Ganga, Nandakini, Pindar and Mandakini vanish.
 But at Dev Prayag, neither Alaknanda nor Bhagirathi gets to retain Her name.
 Beyond the confluence, the river is called Ganga.
 This is the name by which the whole world knows Her.
 This is the sacred name by which She flows through important cities like Rishikesh, Haridwar, Roorkee, Varanasi, Prayagraj, Patna and all the way to Farakka in West Bengal.
 Beyond Farakka, She crosses into Bangladesh, where She peacefully gives away her water to the Bay of Bengal.

 Rishikesh is the first major city in the combined river’s path where you get to see Ganga river in Her full glory and strength.
 It is also the first city on the course of the river where She is celebrated, worshipped and revered by every household.
 One look at the evening time Aarti at the city’s Triveni Sangam is a goose-bump inducing experience.
 It says all about the river’s importance to Rishikesh, Uttarakand and all of India.

 Here is a video of the entire Ganga Aarti performance at Rishikesh.

-The Ganga river system is complex, but it is also mesmerising.
+The Ganga river system is complex, but it is also intriguing.
 The river’s hypnotising energy casts a spell on you.
-The hypnotism is magnified when you stand at the very places where multiple rivers run into each other with boundless energy from the high slopes of the Garhwal mountains, only to smooth out and flow with a motherly calm that is so apt to her name Gange Mata, as she makes Her way through some of India’s holiest towns, enriching them in terms of soil, flora and fauna, history and culture.
+The hypnotism is magnified when you stand at the very places where multiple rivers run into each other with boundless energy from the high slopes of the Garhwal mountains, only to smooth out and flow with a motherly calm that beautifully matches Her name Gange Mata, as she makes Her way through some of India’s holiest towns, enriching them with fertile soil, wealth, flora, fauna, history and culture.